 Many years ago – on a now-defunct Yahoo Newsgroup – I came across a web-based, English language translation of Furacão Elis (Hurricane Elis), the wonderful but controversial biography penned by Regina Echeverria in 1985.

 Previously available only in its original Portuguese and in book-bound form, a Canadian fan named Robert St. Louis undertook the exacting task of translating the entire text into English.

 A few years later, I discovered that the newsgroup had been closed and the book was no longer available anywhere on the Internet.

 So, I tracked Robert down and offered to give his English translation of the book a permanent home on the internet.
 Happily, he agreed.

 Banned in Brazil

-But strong reaction from family members led to the book being pulled from stores and – until recently – subsequently ‘buried’ by the original publisher.
+But the strong reactions from family members led to the book being pulled from stores and – until recently – subsequently ‘buried’ by the original publisher.
 There was a certain amount of fan backlash, too.

 Now you can read the entire book in English (all twelve chapters) anytime.
 It’s an unmatched look at the life and music of Brazil’s greatest female performer and I hope that it brings you as much enjoyment as it does for me to present it to you.

 Get started with Elis Regina’s life story here.
 You’ll find the link to her biography, too.